updated

-Premier Chris Minns recalled Parliament on Monday, three days before Christmas, in a bid to impose a cap of four firearms per individual, with strict exemptions for primary producers and sporting shooters, who would hold a maximum of 10 firearms.
+Premier Chris Minns recalled Parliament for an “emergency session” on Monday in a bid to impose a cap of four firearms per individual, with strict exemptions for primary producers and sporting shooters, who would be allowed to hold a maximum of 10 firearms.

 Sign up to The Nightly's newsletters.